okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 #### Test account

 The Okta OIN team requires a dedicated account on your application to run their tests.
 This test account needs to be kept active beyond the submission period in case Okta needs to update or troubleshoot your app integration.
+See [Test account guidelines](/docs/guides/submit-app-prereq/main/#test-account-guidelines).

 * **Test account URL**: This is a static URL to sign in to your application.
 An Okta OIN team member navigates to this URL and uses the account credentials you provide in the subsequent fields to sign in to your application.